zer0flare/linux-security-basics/README.md

 ## Features (for now)

-- Prompts for and creates a new sudo user
+- Creates a new admin user with sudo privileges
-- Copies SSH keys from root to the new user (if available)
+- Copies root SSH keys to new user (if available)
-- Disables root SSH login safely
+- Disables direct root SSH login
-- Reloads SSH daemon automatically
-- **Interactive firewall setup (UFW) with protocol selection**
+- Interactive UFW firewall setup:
-- Secure default rules: deny all incoming, allow outgoing, keep SSH open
-- All additional ports are applied **only after confirmation**
+  - Choose specific ports
-- User can add more ports or cancel firewall setup safely
+  - Select protocol (TCP/UDP/Both)
+  - Summary + confirmation before applying rules
+- Installs and configures Fail2Ban for SSH brute-force protection
+- Designed for first-run security setup on fresh servers

 This script is intended for **manual server preparation** where SSH access and basic Linux tools are already available.